-Following successful court action recently, the Electrical Safety Office is warning rogue operators against performing electrical work without an appropriate licence.
+Following successful court action recently, the Electrical Safety Office is warning rogue operators against contracting for and performing electrical work without appropriate licences.

-On 17 August 2020, an injunction under Queensland’s Electrical Safety Act 2002 was obtained in the Queensland Magistrates Court directing Service2Go Pty Ltd to comply with improvement notices issued by ESO inspectors to cease conducting a business that included contracting for electrical work unless it held an electrical contractor licence.
-Service2Go Pty Ltd has never held an electrical contractor licence in Queensland.
+On 17 August 2020, an injunction under Queensland’s Electrical Safety Act 2002 was obtained in the Queensland Magistrates Court directing a Queensland electrical business to comply with improvement notices issued by ESO inspectors to cease conducting a business that included contracting for electrical work unless it held an electrical contractor licence.
+Until 3 September 2021, the business had never held an electrical contractor licence in Queensland.

 According to the Head of ESO Donna Heelan this practice is not only illegal but can cause all sorts of problems.

 “It’s a shame we have to go to court to stop these rogues making things difficult for consumers and competing unfairly with licensed electricians,” Ms Heelan said.

-“However, we will do whatever is needed to shut down ‘electrical cowboys’ to ensure Queenslanders are not exposed to the risks that come with unlicensed operators.”
+“However, we will do whatever is needed to shut down ‘electrical cowboys’ to ensure Queenslanders are not exposed to any risks that come with unlicensed operators.

-Investigations identified Service2Go Pty Ltd, operating through its director Mr Abbos “Adam” Ahmedov, had on numerous occasions contracted for and performed electrical work despite not holding an electrical contractor licence.
-Even though it had been warned to stop these unlawful activities, and issued enforcement notices the company continued to operate in breach of Queensland’s electrical licensing requirements.
+Investigations identified the business had on numerous occasions contracted for and performed electrical work despite not holding an electrical contractor licence.
+Even though it was warned to stop these unlawful activities, and was issued enforcement notices, the company continued to operate in breach of Queensland’s electrical licensing requirements.

 In this matter, the court found the electrical safety regulator was acting as the proper guardian of public rights, with interests protective and beneficial, not private or financial.
-Service2Go Pty Ltd in its unlawful contracting and electrical work was adversely affecting the rights not only of licenced contractors and electricians, but consumers.
+The business in its unlawful contracting and electrical work was adversely affecting the rights not only of licenced contractors and electricians, but consumers.
 Primarily this was because electrical contractors need to meet specific business and technical requirements as well as holding the appropriate insurance.

-“Service2Go Pty Ltd and Mr Ahmedov operated mainly in South East Queensland and those people who used them should contact the ESO immediately,” Ms Heelan said.
+“The business operated mainly in South East Queensland and those people who used it should contact the ESO immediately,” Ms Heelan said.